 I do remember enjoying it and I especially remember an early scene in which Maggie Smith, as a tour guide, starts making up the history when her memory fails her and/or the reality doesn’t seem interesting enough.

-These days I quite often here the Lord’s tour guides explaining the history of real tennis to a tour group while I play.
+These days I quite often hear the Lord’s tour guides explaining the history of real tennis to a tour group while I play.
 Sometimes they are pretty accurate and sometimes they indeed dwell into fiction.
 On one recent occasion (February 2019) they told the group that the charming woman I was playing against, whose handicap is some 10 points less impressive than my modest handicap, is a former open champion and one of the finest players in the world.
 We both lifted our performances a little to try and impress.

 “Fantasy floods in where fact leaves a vacuum”, as Lettice puts it in the play, Lettice and Lovage, which is the very thing I am digressing away from writing about here.

 Apparently it opened in October 1987 so we got in fairly early in its long West End run.
-It was at the Globe Theatre – i.e. the West end Globe, not the Shakespeare facsimile thing that didn’t yet exist in 1988…obvs.
+It was at the Globe Theatre – i.e. the West End Globe, not the Shakespeare facsimile thing that didn’t yet exist in 1988…obvs.

 By all accounts it was a big hit – hence the long run and subsequent Broadway run too.